allegro/restapi-guideline/Representation.md

 Many libraries and languages don't deserialize your JSON numeric fields with high precision in mind and are hard to customize (JavaScripts **eval** method for eq.).
-Because of this limitation you should serialize numeric fields that require much care when handling to a string which follow these rules:
+Because of this limitation you should serialize numeric fields that require much care when handling to a string which follows these rules:

-  * if the decimal separator is used then it must be a **dot (.)**,
+  * if the decimal separator is used then it must be a **dot (.)**
-  * at least one digit must be present before a decimal separator,
+  * at least one digit must be present before a decimal separator
-  * no other separators can be used,
+  * no other separators can be used
-  * the exponent field cannot be used,
+  * the exponent field cannot be used
-  * non numerical values like "NaN" inside the string are not allowed,
+  * non numerical values like "NaN" inside the string are not allowed
-  * don't use more digits after the decimal separator then you actually need.
+  * don't use more digits after the decimal separator then you actually need

-Some `amount` which follow the above rules examples:
+Some `amount` field examples which follow the above rules:

 * "0"
 * "0.01"